AmanYadav000/Point_Cloud_Completion/README.md

 # Model Architecture
 The point cloud completion model is designed to effectively process and reconstruct 3D point clouds using a combination of encoder and decoder networks.
 The architecture is inspired by the PointNet framework, which is well-suited for handling unordered point sets and capturing their geometric features.

-PointNet Encoder
+PointNet Encoder<br>
 The PointNetEncoder is responsible for extracting high-dimensional feature representations from the input point cloud.
 The encoder consists of three 1D convolutional layers followed by three fully connected layers:
 Conv1: Converts the 3-dimensional input points to 64 dimensions.
 Conv2: Expands the 64-dimensional features to 128 dimensions.
 Conv3: Further expands the 128-dimensional features to 1024 dimensions.
 Max Pooling: A global max pooling operation is applied to capture the most prominent features.
 FC1: A fully connected layer reducing the 1024-dimensional vector to 512 dimensions.
 FC2: Another fully connected layer further reducing the 512 dimensions to 256.
 FC3: The final fully connected layer brings the feature vector back to 1024 dimensions.

 PointCloud Decoder
 The PointCloudDecoder is tasked with reconstructing the complete point cloud from the high-dimensional features provided by the encoder.
 The decoder consists of three fully connected layers: